“I’m here to clean up the junior division.”

 No good villain ever accepts defeat, this would be the first of a three-match saga between the pair.
 The title changed hands on every occasion and inevitably ended safely in the hands of KUSHIDA at Wrestle Kingdom 10, Omega leaving the junior division to change the world among the heavyweights the following night.

-It was a purposeful character driven reign as champion, with glimpses of the Best Bout Machine coming to fruition in Omega’s final two matches.
+It was a purposeful character driven reign as the Junior Heavyweight champion, with glimpses of the Best Bout Machine coming to fruition in Omega’s final two matches.
 It worked to introduce the Cleaner and ensured we knew that Omega was the powerhouse of the juniors, seeds that would sprout into his jump to heavyweight.
 For a full year, Omega was the centrepiece of the junior heavyweight division.
 Of the nine matches for the title in 2015, he was involved in all but one.